alsbury/chiphpotle-rest/README.md

 ## Requirements

-Supports PHP 8.1 and newer, and SpiceDB 1.26 and above.
+Supports PHP 8.1 and newer, and supports SpiceDB 1.30 and above.

 ## Installation with Composer